0x68302A/merOS-virt/README.md

 	properties are modified on runtime.
 	under /libvirt/[target-id]

-**The included "*mersec*" configuration set can be used as a template, as to create any other set of systems.**
+---

+ "*mersec*" is a Family, consisting of two Targets, that we are currently maintaining.
+A VM-set inspired from the Whonix project, but with flexibility, minimalist configuration, and light- weightness in mind.

+**This project is under heavy development, and should be used with caution.**

 ### SYSTEM PREPERATION

-You can run meros.py --setup,
+You can run setup.sh,
-or manually resolve dependancies, and a dir tree creation
+or manually resolve dependancies, and create a dir tree, as found inside

-custom merOS created data are found under ./data/
+Custom merOS created data are found under ./data/

 ### BUILD && MANAGE A VM

-[vm-full-id] refers to the
-[fam-id] + [vm-id] parameters
-of the Target.

----kernel-build
-Builds the Linux kernel, based on host Arch.
-Custom .config kernel configuration options can be set.

---get [alpine]
-Grab the base rootfs, from oficcial mirrors
-Debian will also be availabe, after some polishing.

---build [vm-full-id]
+--build [Family_ID]
 This creates and populates the rootfs chroot and builds the qemu compatible .qcow image.
 Result images are found under ./data/images/

---init [vm-full-id]
+--init [Family_ID]
 Initialize Target Networks
 and machines.